f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/bigip-ha-customer-edge-load-balancer/index.rst

-BIG-IP HA Pair in the Cloud
+BIG-IP cluster in the Cloud
 ===========================

 Create a cloud BIG-IP HA Pair